MSUDataAnalytics/Archive/assets/FAQ.md

 > My setup for `R` isn't working.
 How can I fix it?

-This is the absolute \#1 question in the course and we have no satisfying answer.
+This is the most common question in the course and we have no satisfying answer.
 Computers have tons of specific details that inform how they execute a given piece of code.
 We cannot say what random program you installed years ago---and sadly this will, to a great extent, determine how your computer performs.
 Here's a general strategy to dealing with your problem.

 1. Google the error message you get.
 Scroll around until you find a reasonable solution to your problem (often on pages like StackExchange or GitHub's discussion boards).
 2. Annoyingly, the second-best way to fix `R` is often to reinstall `R`.
 This will fix all but the biggest of issues.